Reducing Latency

 -----END OUTSCALE SECTION-----

-On the same hypervisor
+On the Same Hypervisor

 |

-Tag Name | Behavior | Value | Usable at boot time with user datas |
+Tag Name | Behavior | Value | Usable at boot time with user data |

 ---|---|---|---|